donnafarris/aso_eda/README.md

 1. **Data Collection:** Raw data was collected from the sources mentioned above.
 2. **Data Cleaning:**
    - Parsed all data into .csv format.
+     - Data from GCAT required dropping a line where the author had inserted a comment.
    - Removed duplicate entries.
-   - Filled or removed missing values.
+   - Filled or removed missing values where applicable.
-   - Ensured all columns contained only one data type whenever feasible.
+   - Ensured all columns contained only one data type.
    - Standardized date and time formats.
 3. **Data Transformation:**
    - Extracted relevant features such as launch date, country, and object type.